karmaniket/Academic-Predictor/README.md

 ## 🌐 Live Demo

-### Wondering what grade you were, you are or will be in?
+### Wondering what grade you were or will be in?
 Just pick a year and try [Academic Predictor](https://academicpredictor.pages.dev) app now!

 ![academic](academic.png)

 ## 🚀 Features

 - Predicts academic year using numeric input
-- Easily determine which grade you were in, are in or will be in based on any given year
+- Easily determine in which grade you were or will be based on any given year
 - Covers a wide range from Grade 1 to postgraduate degree
 - A simple responsive user interface